commerceblock/mainstay/README.md

 The tool requires a connection to the DB used by the service with appropriate permissions.

+For auth-token generation only, token generator tool `cmd/tokengeneratortool` can be used.

 #### Client Confirmation Tool

 The confirmation tool `cmd/confirmationtool` can be used to confirm all the attestations of a client Ocean-type network to Bitcoin and wait for any new attestations that will be happening.